JakubTabor/Unsupervised_Learning/README.md

 * I start from transforming X_train and X_test
 * Next i couple models and and train them, the best scores reach LinearDiscriminant, LogisticRegression and SVC

-# Next i do further evaluations to reach the clarity which model is the best
+# Next i do further evaluations to reach the clarity which model is the best, so i use cross validation score
+* I supply the KFold model with 5 splits of data and shuffling parameter